|#1||Bet $1 to Win $100|

 Early Handles Strong for Familiar Sportsbooks - It was all familiar names at the top of the Michigan market share report for January.
 FanDuel led the way with a handle of $32.6 million, followed closely by DraftKings, Barstool, and BetMGM.
 We strongly recommend checking out our sportsbook reviews before jumping on board with any sportsbook.

-Given this online sports betting market is only a few weeks old, Michigan sportsbooks are spending a ton of money on marketing and new player bonuses.
+Given the Michigan sports betting market is only a few months old, sportsbooks are still competing fiercely for new players and a larger market share.
 In fact, a recent report suggested the average bonus paid was nearly 100% for the majority of sportsbooks operating in the state.

 This is obviously great news for Michigan sports bettors, promotions are a great way to build your bankroll.
 However, not all promo code offers are created equal.
 For instance, DraftKings requires a 25x rollover to withdraw your bonus funds, while some boos, such as Barstool, choose to not even offer a bonus.

-Below are our top-rated promotions for new Michigan players this February.
-Not only are these great bonus opportunities, but they come with minimal rollover requirements, and both sportsbooks offer reduced juice when compared to FanDuel, DraftKings, and Barstool.
+Below are our top-rated offers for new Michigan bettors this June.
+Not only are these great bonus opportunities, but they come with minimal rollover requirements.
+Additionally, our featured sportsbooks offer reduced juice when compared to FanDuel, DraftKings, and Barstool.